PaulisMatrix/1brc/duckdb/duckdb.md

 ## solving using duckdb

-1. Import csv into duckdb table: `COPY weather FROM 'weather.csv' WITH (DELIMITER ',', HEADER true)`
+1. Import csv into duckdb table: `COPY weather FROM 'weather.csv' WITH (DELIMITER ',', HEADER true);`

 2. For checking query execution times, turn on timer: `.timer on` in seconds.